 Depending on the issue you are dealing with, your dentist may recommend a specific type.
 There are a few types of braces that are bonded to the teeth, such as metal and ceramic.

 Ceramic brackets are either clear or tooth-coloured.
 They are popular because they are more discreet than metal brackets.
 Concealed braces are attached to the back of the teeth where they aren’t seen.
 Wires are used to move the teeth.

 There is a new alternative to braces called aligners that are clear and customizable.
 They are a great option because they are invisible and removable.
 The removability helps prevent the buildup of food and plaque.
 Aligners are great for adults with minor issues who want to correct them with something discreet.

 The braces aren’t painful, but you may experience some mild discomfort when you visit the dentist to have your braces tightened each month.
 After drawing them, you might experience soreness for a few days, but it should disappear quickly.

 Braces are ultra-common and can treat a host of dental issues.
 To find out if you are a candidate for braces, you should see your dentist immediately.
 If you are a parent, you should set up a consultation for your child to assess their orthodontic health.

 Sometimes, braces are a necessity.
-Many people hesitate because they are worried about experiencing pain or changing their appearance.
+Many hesitate because they are worried about experiencing pain or changing their appearance.
 However, braces should not be painful to wear.
-In terms of appearance, they may look a little funny while you have them on, but the improvement made to your smile after they are removed is life-changing.
+In terms of appearance, they may look a little fun while you have them on, but the improvement made to your smile after they are removed is life-changing.

 Contact Valley Ridge Dental Centre today if you are in the NW Calgary Area.
-We are proud providers of high-quality orthodontic care and can offer our expert opinion about a potential dental issues.
+We are proud providers of high-quality orthodontic care and can offer our expert opinion about potential dental issues.